Grievance at work

 - start by setting out that you would like to lodge a formal grievance;

-- explain why you consider any process (for example, in relation to redundancy or a performance improvement plan) is unfair;
+- explain why you consider any process (for example, in relation to redundancy or a performance improvement plan) is unfair, for example, unrealistic timeframes to improve, bogus allegations, no sufficient training or support;

 - make reference, if relevant, to how your employer’s actions have affected your health.